ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 </info-box>

 <info-box info>
-	The font styles feature is enabled by default in the {@link builds/guides/overview#document-editor document editor build} only.
+	The font styles feature is enabled by default in the {@link installation/advanced/predefined-builds #document-editor document editor build} only.
 See the [installation](#installation) section to learn how to enable it in your editor.
 </info-box>

 ## Demo